 We do NOT drill holes in our sea glass, as like to keep the pieces as natural as possible.
 Should you wish to use the pieces you order for jewellery items, you’d have to have the pieces drilled yourself, or still not drill holes, but use sea glass wire-wrapping techniques, or learn how to use sea glass wire-wrapping techniques.

-The ruler that you see in some of the sea glass photos is a 30cm / 300mm ruler, with the mm showing across the front part of the ruler, the part closest to you.
-The furthest side is inches.
+The ruler that you see in some of the sea glass photos is either a 30cm / 300mm ruler or a 60cm / 600mm ruler.
 Sometimes we may also include another familiar object to help you realise the exact size of the sea glass pieces.

-We may also sometimes use a 60cm ruler in the sea glass photos if the amount of sea glass you are ordering is quite a bit – we do accept custom orders if we have what you want in stock, and usually email you photos of those custom order sea glass pieces so you can see if you are happy to go ahead with the order.
-We are not swimming in a room full of sea glass pieces, though, and more often than not, it is only the lots that we put on the site that we will have in stock at the time, or at least that are already sorted – for custom orders remember to order well in advance of when you might need the sea glass pieces.
+We do fill custom orders if we have what you want in stock, and usually email you photos of those custom order sea glass pieces so you can see if you are happy to go ahead with the order.
+We are not swimming in a room full of sea glass pieces, though, and sometimes it is only the lots that we put photos of on the site that we might have in stock at the time, or at least that are already sorted.
+For custom orders remember to order well in advance of when you might need the sea glass pieces.

 Our sea glass is a mixture of sizes and qualities.
-Most of our sea glass pieces are quite small but we do sometimes have a few pieces that are a bit larger than a mere 2cm across their shortest central side.
-Thicknesses vary from a mere 2mm to a sometimes 6mm or more.
-Some of our sea glass pieces are fit for use as jewellery pieces, many are just of craft quality, but we do also sometimes have a few interesting pieces (which are usually more expensive).
+Most of our sea glass pieces are quite small or are of craft quality rather than jewellery quality, but we do sometimes have some lovely jewellery quality pieces (mostly quite small) or some pieces that are a bit larger than a mere 2cm across their shortest central side.
+Thicknesses vary from a mere 2mm to sometimes 6mm or more.
+We do also sometimes have a few interesting pieces, which will cost you more.

 Not living in South Africa?

-Sea glass buyers not residing in South Africa are welcome to order our sea glass too, and can choose between being charged a surface mail postage price or an airmail postage price.
+Sea glass buyers not residing in South Africa are welcome to order small amounts of our sea glass pieces too.
 Payment can be made to us via PayPal in U.S. Dollars $ equivalent to the current Dollar / Rand (ZAR) exchange rate at the time of ordering.
-Any other postage charges or custom duty charges your end are not our concern and are for your own account.
+We will work out and quote postage charges at the time.
+Any other postal fees or custom duty charges your end are not our concern and are for your own account.
 You order at your own risk just like our South African customers do – see full information on our product ordering information page.

-A rough idea of currency exhange rates on 16 February 2015:
+A rough idea of currency exchange rates on 16 February 2015: